-Unexcused Absences
+Excused Absences

-Unexcused absences are defined as days of non-attendance which do not qualify for any of the excused absence categories listed below.
-Parents in state-funded programs with excessive unexcused absences may be subject to termination from the program.
+- Illness- Absences may be excused for illness of the child or parent.
+A child's illness absence lasting three (3) or more consecutive days may require a note from an appropriate medical professional before the child returns to class. - Family Emergency- Absences due to family emergencies may be considered excused absences.
+Any of the following reasons can be considered family emergencies: - 1.
+Death of a family member - 2.
+Immediate need for medical health treatment of anyone in the family. - 3.
+Any incident caused by a situation which results in the family having their normal schedule disrupted to the extent that the parent cannot safely accompany their child to the site (i.e., theft, fire, flood, arrest and/or incarceration of a parent or guardian, etc.) - 4.
+If regular means of transportation to school is disrupted, and no alternative, i.e. public transportation is available. - 5.
+Pandemic (Ex: Covid19) - After 5 days of absence, CAPC may ask for documentation of the emergency. - Enrollment in Specialized Services- Absences due to attendance in specialized programs as determined by an Individualized Education Plan or an Individualized Family Service Plan, are excused. - Court Ordered Visitation- If an excused absence is based on time spent with a parent or other relative as required by a court of law, a copy of the Court Order will be required to remain in the child's file. - Unexcused Absences- Unexcused absences are defined as days of non-attendance which do not qualify for any of the excused absence categories listed below.
+Parents with excessive unexcused absences may be subject to termination from the program.
 After five consecutive days of unexcused absences, the child is dropped from the active program and is put back onto the waiting list.
-Services may be terminated if a family has more than five (5) unexcused absences in a program year (July 1st-June 30th).

-Best Interest Days (BI Days)

-Absences may be excused for the "best interest of the child" which would include time for a child to be with a parent or relative (i.e. vacation or visitation with non-custodial parent or participating in cultural or religious holidays).
+Services may be terminated if a family has more than five (5) unexcused absences in a program year (July 1st-June 30th). - Best Interest Days (BI Days) Absences may be excused for the "best interest of the child" which would include time for a child to be with a parent or relative (i.e. vacation or visitation with non-custodial parent or participating in cultural or religious holidays).
 BID absences are limited to ten (10) days per school year (July 1st-June 30th) per child, with the exception of children who are recipients of protective services or are at risk of abuse or neglect.
 Proof of such services must be documented in the child's family file.
 The parent or guardian must notify the teaching staff of the use of a BID.
 The use of the "Best Interest Day" must be specified with attendance documentation.

-Closing Time/Late Policy
+Closing Time/ Late Policy

-Though it is the expectation that all children are picked up on time, we understand that there may be an occasional emergency.
+Though it is the expectation that all children are picked up, by end of class time or individual contracted time, we understand that there may be an occasional emergency.
 In the event of emergency situations only, parents must call the center prior to the scheduled pick-up time and notify the staff of the emergency.
 It is expected that parents plan transportation for their children, in advance of an emergency.
 Emergency situations are subject to the late policy.

 Parents who do not pick children up on time (within fifteen minutes of scheduled class end time or contract hours) are considered late and will receive a Late Pick-Up Notice.
-Families are permitted up to three occurrences within a specified time frame according to the Late Pick-Up policy as stated on the Late Pick-Up notice.
+Families are permitted up to three occurrences within a specified time frame according to the Late Pick-Up policy as stated on the

+Late Pick-Up notice.
 Any exception to this policy may be made at the discretion of the CAPC Management Team.